chris1111/VoodooHDA-2.9.2-Clover/README.md

 This will install also VoodooHdaSettingsLoader.app on Applications and VoodooHDA.prefPane on Library / PreferencePanes
-.Install getdump on usr/local/bin/getdump for all or all the methods mentioned
+getdump is installed on usr/local/bin/getdump for all the methods mentioned

 ### Common issue [Common issue ➤ VoodooHDA ](http://www.insanelymac.com/forum/topic/267905-voodoohda-common-problems/)